8BallTV/8balltv.github.io/Readme.md

 ### Parser
 The parser/index.js script is the primary script for the scheduler.
-It asynchronously parses the schedule (by converting the Google Sheet into a CSV file), and formats the data for our use.
+It asynchronously parses the schedule by converting the Google Sheet into a Tab Separated Values (TSV) file and formatting the data for our use.
+We use a TSV file rather than a Comma Separated Values (CSV) file because some of our titles have commas in them, and using CSV wouldn't be able to parse these titles.
 It then calls the main callback, in which we find and set the current video and schedule subsequent video loads.

 For more information about how we find the correct video file and the playback time, consult the Note section below.